owais-ai/NextJS-Design-JAM-2024/README.md

-# NextJS Design JAM 2024
+# Marketplace Builder Hackathon 2025

- Marketplace Builder Hackathon 2025!
+This repository contains the code and progress of my project during the **Marketplace Builder Hackathon 2025**.